 - The questions they ask during interviews

-- Whether they accept your offer over competitors
+- Whether they accept your offer over the competitors

 - How they describe your firm to their network

-Your website is your recruiting brochure whether you intend it to be or not.
+Your website functions as your recruiting brochure, whether you intend for it to or not.

 Who This Strategy Is For (and Who It Isn’t)